A Survey on Transformer Compression: Specialized Approaches

-\textbf{Discussion.} We have reviewed the methods that are different from the above in this section, including tensor decompostion, early exiting and speculative sampling.
-These methods do not change the basic operations, rather accelerate model inference by modifing the network connections.
-Tensor decompostion approximates the original weights with low-rank ones which may have performance degradation.
-Early exiting makes prediciton by adaptively allocate resources per sample.
-Speculative sampling considers the specialization of decoders and can accelerate decoding losslessly.
-These special methods are inspiring for developing new algorithms for accelerating LLMs or LVMs in the future.
+\textbf{Discussion.} This section has reviewed the methods that differ from those mentioned earlier, covering tensor decomposition, early exiting, and speculative sampling.
+These methods do not change the basic operations but instead accelerate model inference by modifying the network connections.
+Tensor decomposition approximates the original weights with low-rank ones, potentially leading to performance degradation.
+Early exiting makes predictions by adaptively allocating resources on a per sample basis.
+And speculative sampling considers the specialization of decoders and can accelerate decoding in a lossless manner.
+These special methods inspire future development of new algorithms for accelerating LLMs or LVMs.

-\section{Conclusions and Future directions}
+\section{Conclusions and Future Directions}

-In this survey, we systematically investigate the compression methods for transformer models.
-Compared with compression method for conventional models, there are unique considerations when compressing transformer models.
-Unlike other architectures such as CNN or RNN, the transformer a unique architecture design with alternative attention and FFN modules, necessitating specifically tailored compression methods for optimal compression rates.
-Moreover, the efficiency of compression methods becomes particularly crucial for these large models.
-Certain model compression techniques demand substantial computational resources, which may prove prohibitive for such extensive models.This survey aims to encompass the majority of recent works pertaining to transformers and articulate a comprehensive roadmap for their compression.
+In this survey, we systematically investigate the compression methods for Transformer models.
+Compared with compression method for conventional models, there are unique considerations when compressing Transformer models.
+Unlike other architectures such as CNN or RNN, the Transformer adopts a unique architecture design with alternative attention and FFN modules.
+This necessitates specifically tailored compression methods for optimal compression rates.
+Moreover, the efficiency of compression methods becomes particularly crucial for large models.
+Certain model compression methods require substantial amounts of computational resources, making them potentially prohibitive for such models.
+This survey aims to encompass the majority of recent works pertaining to Transformers and articulate a comprehensive roadmap for their compression.
 Subsequently, we delve into the interconnections among various methods, address post-challenges, and outline directions for future research.